 After five minutes of silence and attempting to collect his thoughts, Spunkmeyer explained to Evison why Jesse had come to the base.
 He explained what he found out about his father, nearly every last detail.
 “Just like Ferro said to me, just like that earlier attempt to trace my dad using the cap… I got so close, and yet I didn’t get close at all.
 I’ll never get close.
 He’s… He’s gone.”

-“I guess the best thing for me to say to you is not to let this drag you down.
+“Don’t focus on me, only because I want you to see me as your friend, not your father.”
+Evison held out his hand, and Spunkmeyer took it, squeezing tightly and shaking it firmly.
+“I guess the next best thing for me to say to you is to not let this drag you down.
 You’ve gotten so far here.
 You really are close to living your own independent life, and you’re going to live your own independent life.
 You don’t have to worry about the past anymore.
 Make your own story.”
-Evison looked down at Spunkmeyer.
+Evison looked Spunkmeyer in the eye.
 “You’ve gone from a nervous, wide-eyed recruit to an intelligent and skillful young Marine.
-I’ve seen you interacting with some of the others here.
+I’ve seen you interacting with some of the others here, especially Ferro.
 You wouldn’t have done that your first day here.
 I’ve watched you grow, in only a span of seven months.
 That’s something to be proud of.
 I know I’m glad I was a part of your training.”

-When they let go, Evison patted Spunkmeyer’s head, smiling at him.
-“I’m wishing you the best of luck on your upcoming assessments.
+When they let go of each other’s hands, Evison patted Spunkmeyer’s shoulder, smiling at him.
+“I’m wishing you the best of luck over the next several months.
 Don’t dwell on this.
 I mean, not to sound… insensitive, but, there’s no point to you letting this bring your life crashing down around you.
-It may not feel like the closure you wanted, but it’s what you got.
+It might not feel like the closure you wanted, but it’s what you got.
 Life isn’t always fair.
-Take it as a sign; your past is behind you, and it’s never coming back to haunt you, or bite you in the ass.
+Take it as a sign; your past is behind you, and it’s never coming back to haunt you or bite you in the ass.
 Move forward.
 Don’t let the little things bug you.
 Don’t hold grudges for too long.
 Be good to your friends.
 When your enemies apologize, accept it.
 Letting things fester inside of you won’t do you any good.
 Letting go of them will do you a lot of good.
 Remember that.”